AriFordsham/GHCWiki/nested-cpr.md

 - Can we use `Converges` CPR information to eagerly evaluate thunks?
 Yes, and there is a small gain there: [\#8655](https://gitlab.haskell.org//ghc/ghc/issues/8655).

+  - Do it in Core to STG!
   - But why no allocation change?
 Understand this better!
   - Can we statically and/or dynamically count the number of thunks, and the number of CBV’ed thunks?

+    - Statically: Add debug statements
+    - Dynamically: Look for decrease in thunk allocations in ticky.
 - Can we use `Converges` in `exprOkForSpeculation`?
 - Why is `cacheprof` not deterministic? (→ [\#8611](https://gitlab.haskell.org//ghc/ghc/issues/8611))
 - What became of Simon’s better-ho-cardinality branch?
 See [better-ho-cardinality](nested-cpr/better-ho-cardinality).